jniedzie/hgcalsim/README.md

 This will install CMSSW and a few python packages **once**.
 You should source the setup script everytime you start with a new session.

+### Luigi scheduler

+Task statuses and dependency trees can be visualized live using a central luigi scheduler. **This is optional** and no strict requirement to run tasks.

-Also, in order to let the tasks communicate with a central luigi scheduler, you should set
+In order to let the tasks communicate with a central luigi scheduler, you should set

 ```shell
 export HGC_SCHEDULER_HOST="..."